theochem/fanpy/docs/solver.rst

 the value of the objective at the optimized parameters.
 Since there are variations of the input and output between different modules, a wrapper can be used to standardize the API of the different solvers.
-In the FANCI module, the standard input for a solver includes an argument of :class:`BaseObjective <wfns.objective.base.BaseObjective>` instance and a keyword argument of `save_file` for storing the final results.
+In the FANCI module, the standard input for a solver includes an argument of :class:`BaseObjective <wfns.eqn.base.BaseObjective>` instance and a keyword argument of `save_file` for storing the final results.
 Additional keyword arguments are passed directly to the solver.
 The (minimal) standardized output is a dictionary with keys `success` (for success of the optimization), `params` (for parameters at the end of the optimization), `message` (for message